hive-engine/steemsmartcontracts-wiki/Home.md

  ## 1. What is it?

-Steem Smart Contracts is a sidechain powered by Steem, it allows you to perform actions on a decentralized database via Smart Contracts.
+Steem Smart Contracts is a sidechain powered by Steem, it allows you to perform actions on a decentralized database via the power of Smart Contracts.

  ## 2. How does it work?